Anthony Miles (Australian footballer): Richmond (2014–2018)

-Gold Coast (2019–present)
+Gold Coast (2019–2020)

-On the opening day of the 2018 trade period Miles was traded to Gold Coast along with Ellis in exchange for a swap of future 3rd round picks.
+On the opening day of the 2018 trade period, Miles was traded to Gold Coast along with Ellis in exchange for a swap of future 3rd-round picks.

 He played 17 of a possible 22 matches in his first year at the Suns, earning seventh place in the club's best and fairest award.
-Miles was unable to earn selection at AFL level in 2020 and at season's end he retired from AFL football after a nine-year career.
+Miles was unable to earn selection at AFL level in 2020, and at season's end he retired from AFL football after a nine-year career.